w3c/wai-intro-wcag/content/wcag3-intro.md

    * Each guideline has outcomes
 * **Outcomes**
    * Testable statements
-   * Similar to **success criteria** in WCAG 2, although more granular
+   * Similar to **success criteria** in WCAG 2, more granular
    * Each outcome includes:
       * Critical errors
       * Rating scale

-More **_granular_** means they are more specific, instead of broad.
+More _granular_ means they are more specific, instead of broad.
 That generally makes them simpler.
 And it means there will be more of them.

 WCAG 3 supporting material includes:
 * **Methods**